 In custody in Horsham, Haigh was charged with 6 murders.
 He confessed to these and three others.
 At Lewes Assizes, Haigh was prosecuted by Sir Hartley Shawcross, who was later to become a politician of temporary allegiances known as Sir Shortly Floorcross.

 The jury found Haigh guilty after only 5 minutes’ deliberation.
-He was sentenced to death, and hanged in Wandsworth prison on 10 August 1949.
+He was sentenced to death, and was hanged in Wandsworth prison on 10 August 1949.

 The Scene of the Crime